yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apimgr_relnotes/_index.md

 ### OpenJDK JRE

 API Gateway and API Manager 7.7 and later support OpenJDK JRE, and this update includes Zulu OpenJDK 1.8 JRE instead of Oracle JRE 1.8.

+### OpenSSL and FIPS support

+In this update OpenSSL has been upgraded to OpenSSL 1.1.1.

+As OpenSSL 1.1.1 does not support FIPS, running API Gateway in FIPS mode is not supported in this update.
+FIPS support will be available in a future update.

+References to FIPS in the documentation have not been removed as FIPS support will be available again in the future, however, this does not mean that FIPS is still supported, and the references should be ignored.

 ## Deprecated features